lippard661/Signify/README.md

 Also available at https://www.discord.org/lippard/software

 p5-Signify-1.1e.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
 Signify public key is https://www.discord.org/lippard/software/discord.org-2025-pkg.pub
+Future releases in 2026 will be signed with https://www.discord.org/lippard/software/discord.org-2026-pkg.pub

 Current version is Signify-1.1e of 1 January 2026.